Keep Calm and go to London

 By the time we arrived and got checked into the hotel, we were ready for dinner.
 Food is always one of my top priorities when I visit a new city.
 I spend quite a bit of time researching the best places to eat and I had a great list before arriving to London.
 We headed out towards Flat Iron Convent Garden – steak sounded good to Brian after a long day of travel.
 The menu is SMALL offering just one entree, the “Flat Iron Steak” and a few sides and sauces to choose from.
 I had read the wait was long and reservations were not accepted.
 So true.
 90 minute wait.
 We put our names on the list and wondered the streets of London for a while before returning to be seated.
 I know many would never wait almost 2 hours for a table, but like I mentioned, food is important to me when I travel!
 The atmosphere was great and the steak was amazing.
 Worth the wait?
 Maybe.
 I’m sure there are plenty of other places that offer a great steak.

-TRAVEL REVIEW: Flat Iron3stars Above Average
+TRAVEL REVIEW: Flat Iron Above Average

 DAY 2: Live.
 Love.
 London.